lemyskaman/k-mount-ssh/README.md

 # kmountssh
-A handy remote file system mounting tool
+Mount remote file system as local, A handy remote file system mounting tool

 ## Description
 kmountssh is a bash script, that ease the use of the sshfs linux tool.